DeOfficiis/DeOfficiis.github.io/index.md

-# Markdown Pages - a simple template for Markdown-based sites on GitHub Pages

 _`Last Updated: 15/7/2022`_ [`edit`](https://github.com/DeOfficiis/DeOfficiis.github.io/blob/main/README.md))

 We are creating a simple website that uses Markdown Files for page content.
 No Site Generator used.
 Edit on Github.